genesiscommunitysuccess/docs/docs/03_server-modules/01_configuring-runtime/05_genesis-router.md

 Genesis Router is responsible for all communication between front end and back end.
 On the Genesis low-code platform, the front end connects to the back end through HTTPS or secure Websockets via a reverse proxy.
 This must run on the same instance as the back end.
-The GENESIS_ROUTER service on the server acts as the endpoint for all API calls and listens to port 9064.
+The GENESIS_ROUTER service on the server acts as the endpoint for all API calls and listens (by default) to port 9064.
 This is configured in the file **genesis-router.kts**.

 Here is an example: